 A general principle is that the study groups should be selected from the same source population.
 In cohort studies, it is important that the subjects in the non-exposed group be comparable with those in the exposed group with respect to other risk factors for the outcome that are related to the exposure.
-This is more of an issue with the usual 2-group (ie exposed and non-exposed) cohort design, than with a single-cohort study design, since in the latter the exposed and non-exposed groups come from the same population.
-Similarly, in a case-control study, it is important that the control group reflects either prevalence of exposure in the 'non-case' members of the population from which the cases arose (risk-based study) or the proportion of exposed person-time at risk for the non-case group in the source population (rate-based study).
-Since the members of the study groups are rarely obtained by random sampling, decisions about how to select the study subjects must include knowledge about the context and the biology of the problem being investigated, as well as the structure and dynamics of the source population.
+This is more of an issue with the usual 2-group (ie exposed and non-exposed) cohort design, than with a single-cohort study design.
+Similarly, in a case-control study, it is important that the control group reflects either prevalence of exposure in the 'non-case' members of the population from which the cases arose (risk-based study) or the proportion of exposed animal-time at risk for the non-case group in the source population (rate-based study).
+Since the members of the study groups are rarely obtained by random sampling, decisions about how to select the study subjects must include knowledge about the context and the biology of the problem being investigated as well as the structure and dynamics of the source population.